14 Best National Parks in California

 image

 More Adventures in California: The best state parks in California deliver with even more scenic appeal and often less crowded conditions.
 To link together a number of the national parks and other stunning natural spaces in the state, many of the best West Coast road trips tour California and its many scenic features.
-For some much-deserved soaking time, the best hot springs in California deliver with soothing appeal.
+For some much-deserved soaking time, the best hot springs in California deliver soothing appeal.